 - Les Invalides – Île-de-France.
 A magnificent complex of buildings, built to house the war veterans.
 Constructed in Baroque style in 1670 – 1679.
 Most impressive is the royal chapel – beautiful domed structure.

 - Palace of Justice, Rouen – Upper Normandy.
 Very ornate building in flamboyant Gothic style.
-Built in 14th – 15th century as a parliament of Normandy.
+Built in the 14th – 15th century as a parliament of Normandy.

 - Palais Garnier (Paris Opéra) – Île-de-France.
 Very ornate Neo-Baroque building, built in 1862 – 1875.
 Grandeur and sumptuousness of this building is rarely surpassed in whole world.